Perceval's sister

-Perceval's sister is a role of two similar but distinct characters in the Holy Grail stories within the Arthurian legend featuring the Grail hero Perceval (Percival).
-The first of them is named Dindrane, the second is usually unnamed and is known today as the Grail heroine.
+Perceval's sister is a role of two similar but distinct characters in the Holy Grail stories within the Arthurian legend featuring the Grail hero Perceval.
+The first of them is named Dindrane (alternatively Dandrane, Dindraine), while the second is usually unnamed and is known today as the Grail heroine.

 Dindrane

-Dindrane (alternatively Dandrane, Dandrenor, Dindraine) is a character in the 13th-century Old French Grail romance Perlesvaus, or The High Book of the Holy Grail, an anonymous prose altered adaptation of (and a sequel to) Chrétien de Troyes' unfinished poem Perceval, the Story of the Grail.
-Here, she is sister of King Arthur's knight Perlesvaus (i.e. Perceval), who rescues her from an evil bride kidnapper.
+Dindrane is a character in the 13th-century Old French Grail romance Perlesvaus, or The High Book of the Holy Grail, an anonymous prose altered adaptation of (and a sequel to) Chrétien de Troyes' unfinished poem Perceval, the Story of the Grail.
+Here, she is sister of King Arthur's knight Perlesvaus (i.e. Perceval), who rescues her from a murderous bride kidnapper.
 She lives in the Castle of Souls (i.e. the Grail Castle) together with their mother Yglais, a sister of King Pelles and widow of Alain the Large, lord of the valley and castle of Kamaalot (i.e. Camelot, but in this case not King Arthur's own domain).

 Castell Dinas Bran, the home of Bran, one original source for the Fisher King, is a Welsh toponym possibly related to Dindrane, whose name is rendered as Danbrann in the Welsh Perlesvaus version Y Seint Greal.
-The pre-cyclic version of the Prose Lancelot features a corresponding character named Heliabel, unrelated to Perceval, describing her as even more beautiful than Guinevere.
+The pre-cyclic version of the Prose Lancelot features a corresponding character named Heliabel, unrelated to Perceval.
 In the expanded cyclic version, she became the figure of Galahad's mother, today best known as Elaine.